-However…unlike Ladradors I use them regularly in salads and pasta.
+However…unlike Labradors I use them regularly in salads and pasta.
 The added pepper twang and lava hot flashes of colour have made my Carbonara the toast of North Cornwall.
-But up until now I have ignored the possibility of using them for florestry…I’m rubbish enough at the sport already without adding something so left field.
-Then I has a conversation with a lovely lass on Twitter who had been using the long trailing ‘Climbing Nasturtiums’ in her hand tied bouquets and the proverbial penny dropped.
+But up until now I have ignored the possibility of using them for floristry…I’m rubbish enough at the sport already without adding something so left field.
+Then I has a conversation with a lovely lass on Twitter who had been using the long trailing ‘Climbing Nasturtiums’ in her hand-tied bouquets and the proverbial penny dropped.

 I can see how this could work to great effect and am looking forward to giving it a go this year.
 Nasturtiums are easy to grow and super prolific.